sassoftware/viya4-monitoring-kubernetes/logging/README.md

 #### Provision Persistent Volumes or Persistent Volume Claims

-Multiple persistent volume claims (PVCs) are created when Elasticsearch is installed.
+Multiple persistent volume claims (PVCs) are created when OpenSearch is installed.
 The deployment script assumes that your cluster has some form of dynamic volume provisioning in place that will automatically provision storage to support PVCs.
 However, if your cluster